Tax Consequences for the Lender of Foreclosures, Repossessions, Voluntary Conveyances, and Bad Debts

 Foreclosure on a Nonpurchase Money Mortgage

-A purchase money mortgage is a mortgage that is used to buy the underlying real estate.
-A nonpurchase money mortgage is a mortgage that is secured by real estate but was not used to purchase it.
+A purchase money mortgage is a mortgage used to buy the underlying real estate.
+A nonpurchase money mortgage is a mortgage secured by real estate but was not used to purchase it.

 If the lender of a nonpurchase money mortgage bids on the foreclosed property, and the property is either sold to the secured lender or to a 3rd party, then the foreclosure sale may have 2 tax consequences: